Gravitational-wave constraints on the pair-instability mass gap and nuclear burning in massive stars: Uncertainties about the pair instability mass gap and alternative explanations for the spin transition

-To date, all the scenarios that predict a lower edge of the mass gap above $60M_\odot$ require that the star retain at least a fraction of its envelope until black hole formation.
-This is unlikely to happen in tight binary systems, where envelope stripping during mass transfer naturally produces a drop in the primary mass function above $40M_\odot$ \cite[e.g., Fig. 12 in][]{2023MNRAS.524..426I}.
-Thus, we do not expect an isolated binary evolution to populate the region above the cliff.
-In contrast, if the black hole progenitor is an (effectively) single massive metal-poor star or the result of a stellar collision \cite[e.g.,][]{2023MNRAS.526..429A}, a black hole with mass $> 50 M_\odot$ can form \cite[e.g.,][]{2023MNRAS.525.2891C}.
-These processes could also repopulate the valley at $\simeq 14M_\odot$.
+{ Scenarios that place the lower edge of the gap significantly above $\sim 60\,M_\odot$ typically require the progenitor to retain at least part of its hydrogen envelope until collapse (but see \cite{2022ApJ...937..112F} for a counterexample).
+This outcome is unlikely in tight binary systems, where envelope stripping during mass transfer naturally produces a sharp drop in the primary-mass distribution above $\sim 40\,M_\odot$ \cite[e.g., Fig.~12 in][]{2023MNRAS.524..426I}.
+Thus, we do not expect isolated binary evolution to populate the region above the cliff.
+In contrast, very massive metal-poor single stars or stellar-collision products \cite[e.g.,][]{2023MNRAS.526..429A} can form black holes with masses $\gtrsim 50\,M_\odot$ \cite[e.g.,][]{2023MNRAS.525.2891C}, and these channels could also {}populate the valley near $\simeq 14\,M_\odot$. }

 Dynamical processes (especially exchanges) in a dense stellar cluster are the most effective mechanisms through which such over-sized single black holes might pair up with other black holes and merge.
-This is also compatible with a cliff in the merger rate density at $40M_\odot$, as dynamical exchanges involving over-sized black holes are orders of magnitude less common than isolated binary mergers, even in optimistic cases \cite{2020ApJ...898..152S}.
+This is also compatible with a cliff in the merger rate density at $40\,M_\odot$, as dynamical exchanges involving over-sized black holes are orders of magnitude less common than isolated binary mergers, even in optimistic cases \cite{2020ApJ...898..152S}.

 The most controversial aspect is the black hole spin distribution of such oversized black holes.
 While there are several reasons to suspect that high spins are possible in this scenario (e.g., limited ejection of mass and angular momentum at low metallicity, spin up of a stellar collision product), a study that investigates the spins of oversized first generation black holes is missing.
 Considering such uncertainties, we will extend our analysis to first-generation oversized black holes in future works.